-All Davis police officers have completed the crisis intervention team (CIT) training [11].
+All Davis police officers have completed the crisis intervention team (CIT) training [6].
 CIT was first developed in Memphis, TN in collaboration with local law enforcement agencies and the National Alliance on Mental Illness (NAMI) in 1988 after the fatal shooting of a man with a history of mental illness and substance abuse.
-The CIT curriculum focuses on expanding officer's knowledge around mental illness, substance use, and other vulnerable populations (e.g. disabilities, veteran status, homelessness); building officer's empathy through conversations with affected populations and community site visits; and translating these lessons into practical de-escalation and communication skills which they can use in the field.
-The goals of CIT training are to improve an officer's ability to identify and appropriately respond to crisis situations, to divert individuals away from the criminal justice system when possible, and to help connect individuals to existing social services [85].
+The CIT curriculum focuses on expanding officer knowledge around homelessness, mental illness, substance use, and characteristics of other vulnerable populations (e.g. disabilities, veteran status); building officer empathy through conversations with affected populations and community site visits; and translating these lessons into practical de-escalation and communication skills which officers can use in the field.
+The goals of CIT training are to improve an officer's ability to identify and appropriately respond to crisis situations, to divert individuals away from the criminal justice system when possible, and to help connect individuals to existing social services [95].

-Since its inception, there have been various evaluations in both the academic literature and internal departmental reports on the efficacy of CIT training on myriad real-world outcomes (such as likelihood of arrest, use of force, etc).
-Although differences in implementation make drawing broad conclusions more difficult, the body of available evidence provides insights into certain program outcomes.
-A review of literature found consistent evidence for CIT training's ability to increase officer knowledge of mental illness and available local mental health services [35].
-Research also showed a consistent increase in officer's selfreported 1) satisfaction, 2) confidence, and 3) perception of their ability to avoid using force during incidents involving PMI [86].
-Some evidence exists for the conclusion that CIT trained officers divert more PMI to referral services compared to their non-CIT trained counterparts [87].
-On the other hand, evidence that CIT training decreases officer-held stigma around mental illness is limited and inconclusive [35].
-Most surprisingly, despite being implemented across the United States for more than 20 years, there is no established consensus that CIT training results in a decreased use of force, decreased officer or citizen injury, or decreased arrest rates for PMI [68, 79, 86, 88, 35].
+Since its inception, there have been various evaluations in both the academic literature and internal departmental reports on the efficacy of CIT training on myriad real-world outcomes (such as likelihood of arrest, use of force, etc.).
+Although differences in implementation make drawing broad conclusions difficult, the body of available evidence provides insights into certain program outcomes.
+A review of literature found consistent evidence for the ability of CIT training to increase officer knowledge of mental illness and available local mental health services [39].
+Research also showed a consistent increase in officer's self-reported 1) satisfaction, 2) confidence, and 3) perception of their ability to avoid using force during incidents involving PMI [96].
+Some evidence exists for the conclusion that CIT trained officers divert more PMI to referral services compared to their non-CIT trained counterparts [97].
+On the other hand, evidence that CIT training decreases officer-held stigma around mental illness is limited and inconclusive [39].
+Most surprisingly, despite being implemented across the United States for more than 20 years, there is no established consensus that CIT training results in a decreased use of force, decreased officer or citizen injury, or decreased arrest rates for PMI [77, 88, 96, 98, 39].

 Despite the mixed evidence base, CIT represents an improvement over standard police response to behavioral health crises.
 The DPD was in fact the first department in Yolo County to embrace CIT training, and as noted earlier the HHSA plans to take the lead on future CIT certification and refresher trainings.
+Overall, Yolo County's CIT is recognized by its peers as relatively robust.
 We believe that other models have an important lead role within the menu of options around behavioral crisis response, but investment in CIT is an excellent best practice policy for police departments.